 How does it affect my possibilities to have a new study place in a Finnish higher education institution in the future, if I have accepted a study place in a higher education institution in Finland in summer 2014?

-If you have accepted a study place in summer 2014 for programmes starting in autumn 2014 in a higher education institution in Finland (also concerns transfer student applications), you will not be seen as a first-time applicant in the future if you are applying for study programmes that have a quota for first-time applicants.
+If you have accepted a study place in summer 2014 for programmes starting in autumn 2014 or later in a higher education institution in Finland (also concerns transfer student applications), you will not be seen as a first-time applicant in the future if you are applying for study programmes that have a quota for first-time applicants.
 For these study programmes you can apply in the future if you are changing to another field of study or you already have a higher education qualification.
 You can get more information from the higher education institutions.

 Entrance exams to higher education can be either onephased or multiphased.
 The entrance exam date will be informed in advance.
 In multiphased entrance exams it is possible that the applicants who succeeded in the first phase the best, are the ones who can participate only in the next phase.
 You can get more specific information in the study programme descriptions under Admission and entrance exams.
 More information about exams is available in section Entrance examinations.

 I applied in joint application to higher education, but I have not received an invitation to the entrance exam.